DevAbout/dev-in-test-csharp/app/docs/guide/chapter-01/introduction-html.md

 Notice the `title` element.
 This sets the text in the title bar or tab of the browser.
 This content is also used by search engines.

-### The DOCTYPE
+## DOCTYPE

 Over the years there have been many [different versions of HTML](https://www.yourhtmlsource.com/starthere/historyofhtml.html).
+Browsers are backwards compatible and support older versions of HTML.
 HTML 5 is the latest version of the HTML standard.

-Browsers are backwards compatible and support older versions of HTML.
-To ensure the browser interprets (parses) the HTML document correctly, we need to instruct the browser as to which version of HTML is contained in the document.
+To ensure browsers parse the HTML document correctly, we need to instruct the browser as to which version of HTML is contained in the document.
 This instruction is known as the __DOCTYPE__.

 The DOCTYPE is not considered a tag, it is an instruction.
 As this instruction informs the browser on how to interpret the document it must appear at the start of the document.